Augmented Reality Advertising: How It Works & The Best Campaigns

-The augmented reality advertising space is increasing.
-It’s predicted that 2021 will see Global active users of AR technology reach 811 million by the end of the year.
-With the Covid-19 pandemic continuing to bring a halt to real world interactions, brands are utilising more innovative methods to capture their audience’s attention.
+The augmented reality advertising space is increasing – It’s predicted that 2024 will see Global active users of AR technology reach 1.73 billion by the end of the year.
+With more consumers shifting their habits to online than ever before, it is not difficult to believe that AR advertising popularity is continuing to take over.

 As part of their annual consumer trend report, Zenith UK highlighted the opportunity for growth that augmented reality advertising has for 2021.
-They predict that the Global ad spend on augmented reality will continue to grow, increasing more than 30% each year over the next two years until 2023.
+They predict that the Global ad spend on augmented reality will continue to grow, increasing more than 30% each year until 2023.

-With augmented reality no longer being considered an emerging technology, Zenith estimated that 72% of UK adults now consider AR technology to be “fun and engaging” and encouraged brands to seek to adopt augmented reality advertising into their marketing strategies in order to optimise on this.
+With augmented reality no longer being considered an emerging technology, Zenith estimated that 72% of UK adults now believe AR technology to be “fun and engaging” and encouraged brands to seek to adopt augmented reality advertising into their marketing strategies to meet consumer trends and demands.
+It was not too long ago when AR adverting and marketing was considered a gimmick, but now it serves a purpose by providing unique and memorable experiences, simplifying processes, and building relationships.

 Here’s what we cover in this article: